cybercog/laravel-love/README.md

 ## Introduction

-Laravel Love simplify management of Eloquent model's likes & dislikes reactions.
-Make any model reactable with `likeable` & `dislikeable` in a minutes!
+Laravel Love simplify management of Eloquent model's multi typed reactions.
+Make any model reactable in a minutes!

-This package is a fork of the abandoned [Laravel Likeable](https://github.com/cybercog/laravel-likeable).
+This package is a fork of the more simple but abandoned package: [Laravel Likeable](https://github.com/cybercog/laravel-likeable).
-It completely changes package namespace architecture, aimed to API refactoring and adding new features.

 ## Contents